 10 Things Every Soccer Player Should Bring to The Field

 (Thank you NO-AD Sunscreen of sending us samples to try this summer.
-All the opinions stated in this post are 100% mine.
-This post contains affiliate links.
-If you purchase through my links, I may earn a percentage of the sale at no additional cost to you.
-Your kind support of this blog is greatly appreciated.)
+All the opinions stated in this post are 100% mine.)

 School’s back in session and with that also comes a full blown soccer season.
 Our oldest son plays travel soccer, for the third year in a row.
 We know it’s a big commitment, from him and the entire family, but it’s something we gladly do.
 The benefits of playing a team sport far outweighs the “inconvenience” and time commitment.

 However, as we transition into a new soccer season, I find myself reminding him (over and over again) of all the things he has to bring to every practice and every game.
 How can he not remember these things on his own?
 Is he deliberately trying to age me before my time?

 I love him.
 Really, I do.
 But BOY does he have the ability to test my patience.
 I know he means well, there is simply not a mean bone in his body… but his forgetfulness can be maddening, especially when you need to nag and repeat yourself to get anything done.

 (Please God, let’s get through these tween/ teen years with my sanity intact!)

 Oh well, behind every forgetful young man, stands a very patient mother who eventually will figure out a way to outsmart her child! – And I did JUST that!

 There are ten things our travel soccer player brings with him to every practice and every game.
 This check list reminds him of everything – and therefore does ALL the nagging for me!